 Traditional and Online Savings Accounts

 When you open a savings account, you may have the option of linking it to your checking account to allow for easy transfers or overdraft protection.
-You won’t be able to write checks directly from your savings so linking up your accounts is a smart move if you need convenient access to the money.
-You should also keep in mind that under federal law, you’re limited to six transfers or withdrawals from your savings per month.
-If you go over the limit, your bank may convert your account to standard checking.
+You will not be able to write checks directly from your savings, so linking your accounts is a smart move if you need convenient access to the money.
+You should also keep in mind that you may be limited to a certain amount of transfers or withdrawals from your savings per month.
+If you go over the limit, your bank may charge an account fee or convert your account to standard checking.

 Money Market Account

-Be aware that many banks require a higher minimum deposit to open a money market account than a traditional savings account.
-This varies from bank to bank though.
-Some, like Capital One, don’t require any minimum deposit.
-This could be great for you if you want to start saving but don’t have much yet.
+Be aware that many banks require a higher minimum deposit to open a money market account when compared with a traditional savings account.
+This varies from bank to bank, though.
+Some accounts, like Marcus by Goldman Sachs, don’t require any minimum deposit.
+This could be great for you if you want to start saving but don’t have much accumulated yet.
 Other banks may require higher minimum deposits to open a money market account.

 Banks may also require you to maintain a minimum monthly balance.
-If your balance dips below the minimum, you will have to pay a fee.
-Again, this minimum is typically higher than it is for a traditional savings account.
+If your balance dips below the minimum, you will have to pay a fee, which is typically higher than the one for a traditional savings account.

 Custodial Savings Account

-A custodial savings account is a special type of account that parents can establish for their kids.
-Anyone can put money into the account but the child can only make withdrawals with permission from the person who set it up.
+A custodial savings account is a special kind of savings account that parents can establish for their kids.
+Anyone can put money into the account, but the child can only make withdrawals with permission from the person who set it up.
 When the child turns 18 or 21, depending on the state they live in, the custodian is responsible for distributing the rest of the money in the account directly to them.

 The money you put into a custodial savings account can be used to purchase different investments, including stocks and mutual funds.
-Since the money technically belongs to your child, they’re responsible for paying taxes on any earnings above a certain limit.
-For 2022 and 2023, the threshold limits are $2,200 and $2,500, respectively.
+Since the money technically belongs to your child, they are responsible for paying taxes on any earnings above a certain limit.
+For 2025, the threshold limits are $2,600, respectively.
 Anything over this is taxed at the parent’s highest tax rate.

-Parents who set up custodial accounts also need to watch out for the gift tax.
+Parents who open a custodial account also need to watch out for the gift tax.
 Gift tax applies when you give someone money or property that exceeds the IRS exclusion limit.
-For 2022 and 2023, the exclusion limit are set at $16,000 and $17,000, respectively.
+For 2025, the exclusion limit are set at $19,000.
 This means anything over that amount may be subject to gift tax.

 Christmas Club Account